viper-ronin/AnishDeuja.md/AnishDeuja.md

 6. Press down gently to ensure the sandwich sticks together.

-7. Then you can cut the sandwich diagonally or straight down the middle for easier handling.
+7. Then you can cut the sandwich diagonally or straight down the middle.

 8. Your Peanut Butter and Jelly Sandwich is ready to enjoy!